ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ![run_dataflow_nifi_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/run_dataflow_nifi_iot.png)

+Note: To run the DataFlow again, you will need to copy & paste the ExecuteProcess processor onto the graph, then delete the old one, and connect the new one to the splittext procesor.
+You will need to repeat this process each time you want to run the DataFlow.
+This step will ensure dataflow flows through each processor.
+Currently,the ExecuteProcess processor is getting a patch to fix this problem.

 3\.
 To quickly see what the processors are doing and the information on their faces, right click on the graph, click the **refresh status** button ![refresh_nifi_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/refresh_nifi_iot.png)

 ![refresh_dataflow_data_increase_nifi_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/refresh_dataflow_data_increase_nifi_iot.png)